abikirkham/girls-get-tattoos/README.md

    python manage.py runserver
    ```

-... process to gallery y management.
+... process to shopping and management.

 ## Technologies Used
 - **Django**: Web framework.